MaskingTechnology/jitar/documentation/docs/develop/middleware.md

     "url": "http://localhost:3000",
     "node":
     {
-        "middlewares": ["./myMiddleware"]
+        "middlewares": ["./defaultRequestLogger"]
     }
 }
 ```

-Middleware can only be added to a node, gateway, proxy and standalone service because they are actively involved with the communication system.
+**Note** that middleware can only be added to a node, gateway, proxy and standalone service because they are actively involved with the communication system.

-It's likely that the different services require different middleware.
+It's likely that different services require different middleware.
 For example, you might want to add authentication middleware to the gateway and authorization middleware to the node.

 ::: warning KEEP IN MIND
 Middleware is executed in the order of registration.
 This means that the middleware that is added first is called first.